Not In Kansas Anymore: United Airlines Mix-Up Sends German Shepherd To Japan

 It was only a day earlier that dog lovers expressed outrage when a 10-month-old French bulldog died on a Houston to New York flight.
 A United flight attendant reportedly insisted the dog's carrier be placed in an overhead luggage bin despite the owners following the proper procedures for bringing an animal into the plane's cabin.

-As NPR's Bill Chappell wrote Wednesday, United "has endured a string of recent public relations nightmares, from passengers being dragged off flights to another case of a dog dying after a United domestic flight one year ago — in that case, the large animal had flown in a crate in a plane's hold, and was under the care of United's PetSafe program."
+As NPR's Bill Chappell wrote Wednesday, United "has endured a string of recent public relations nightmares, from a passenger being dragged off a flight to another case of a dog dying after a United domestic flight one year ago — in that case, the large animal had flown in a crate in a plane's hold, and was under the care of United's PetSafe program."